akbertram/worldpop-tiles/README.md

 # World Pop Tiled Datasets

-This repository contains shell scripts that generates map tiles from WorldPop's grided population datasets.
+This repository contains a set of scripts and tools to download, project, resample, tile, and publish the gridded WorldPop data.

 ## Source